PeterZs/scanner/README.md

 This repository contains the main algorithmic implementations of our work ["LookUp3D: Data-Driven 3D Scanning"](https://github.com/geometryprocessing/scanner/).
 For supplementary material, please see [here](https://github.com/geometryprocessing/scanner/).

+For scripts on controlling hardware, please see [this repositry](https://github.com/geometryprocessing/scanner-capture/).
+It also contains the firmware for controlling the high-speed analog projector we developed for LookUp3D.

 ## TODO:
 COMING SOON.